The IMLS-Sponsored National Forum

-Data Speculations is a National Forum sponsored by the Institute of Museum and Library Services.
+Data Speculations is a National Forum sponsored by the Institute of Museum and Library Services, hosted by Temple University and Texas A&M University.
 This National Forum will bring together specialists in the fields of law, libraries, and literature to explore the future of curating copyrighted cultural collections as data.
-The National Forum will take place in January 13-17, 2025.
-More information relating to the forum will be posted in the fall of 2024.
-The Project Team is also presenting at related conferences.
-See our [Events] page for more information.

 Libraries and archives can increasingly enable teachers, scholars, and journalists to explore cultural heritage collections in computational form, allowing users to mine, map, analyze, and visualize these materials at scale.
 However, legal barriers to working with copyrighted data at scale have prevented many institutions from growing these text and data mining programs.
 Data Speculations will inform next-stage partnerships, protocols, tools, and best practice guidance and will be foundational to removing access barriers for sharing copyrighted collections.